projekt-kreatywa/rec-convo-the-edge/README.md

 then came the awesome [Edgy Ziane](https://www.facebook.com/EdgyZiane/timeline) with his graphical talents matching the programing skills of [ge1doot](http://codepen.io/ge1doot/) and practice of digital voodoo of [rafszul](http://codepen.io/rafszul/).

-all that was needed to make it into an awesome digital enchantment was drumms and music to match the three previously mentioned talents. and where to find something
+all that was needed to make it into an awesome digital enchantment was drumms and music to match the three previously mentioned talents. and where to find something better than on the soundcloud feed of the one and the only digital shaman from helsinki awesome [KOZILEK](https://soundcloud.com/kozilek). the sound used is his remix of original soundtrack to Journey by akane which ended up on the official release. check it out and eventualy purchase the whole lot [here](http://store.bravewave.net/album/journey).

- up until

-there are credits to do but the comp is pretty clear on that

-maybe change of font
+and that's all folks.

+ohh the font is